nbeaver/tengwarscript-install-guide/README.rst

 Option 1: Run the `install script`_.

-Option 2: Do the same steps in the install script, but manually.
+Option 2: Do the same steps as the install script, but manually.

 #.
 Ensure you have the `TengwarScript`_ package installed.
    For example, run ``kpsewhich tengwarscript.sty``.